 Since our research is dynamic, it involves all sorts of rich media content like videos, audio files, PDFs, whitepapers, articles, etc.

-For our dynamic research, we need a tool that incorporates all this research under a single roof.
+For our dynamic research, we need an app that incorporates all this research under a single roof.
 Simple text-editors of the past just won’t cut it anymore!
 This is where Bit comes in.

 Bit allows researchers and teams to collaborate, share, track, and manage all knowledge and research in one place.
 It’s the perfect tool to share multi-dimensional research with your teams and not just text and slides.